Patient education: Joint infection (Beyond the Basics)

-The most common type of joint infection is caused by N. gonorrhoeae, the sexually transmitted bacteria that cause gonorrhea; this is called a gonococcal joint infection.
-Joint infection with other types of bacteria is called nongonococcal bacterial (septic) arthritis.
+A common type of joint infection is caused by Neisseria gonorrhoeae, the sexually transmitted bacteria that cause gonorrhea; this is called a gonococcal joint infection.
+Joint infection with other types of bacteria, such as Staphylococcus, is called nongonococcal bacterial (septic) arthritis.
 Infection of an artificial joint is known as prosthetic joint infection.

 GONOCOCCAL JOINT INFECTION

-Gonococcal joint infection symptoms — A person who becomes infected with gonorrhea but does not receive early treatment can develop joint pain, especially in the wrist, fingers, ankles, and toes.
-(See "Patient information: Gonorrhea (Beyond the Basics)".)
+Gonococcal joint infection symptoms — A person who becomes infected with gonorrhea but does not receive early treatment can develop joint pain, especially in the wrist, fingers, ankles, and toes (see "Patient education: Gonorrhea (Beyond the Basics)").
 This is called disseminated gonococcal infection, or DGI.

-In other people, the knees, wrists, and/or ankles become painful and swollen due to collections of pus inside the joint; this is called purulent arthritis.
+In other people, the knees, wrists, and/or ankles become painful and swollen due to collections of pus inside the joint.
 More than one joint may be affected at the same time.